Want to quickly get rid of your hangover? Click here.

 Hangovers can result from binge drinking or even just having a few drinks with dinner depending on your tolerance, as well as factors such as your body weight and genetic makeup, food intake, use of other drugs or chemical interactions, and even the type of alcohol that you consumed.

-Generally speaking, dehydration is a guilty culprit in the crummy feeling that accompanies a hangover.
-Typically, when you are enjoying those beverages the night before the hangover ensues, you are also urinating more, causing your body to get rid of not just the drinks you have consumed but also the other forms of hydration within your system.
+When you are drinking you are also urinating more, causing your body to get rid of other forms of hydration within your system.

-Now that we’ve discussed the science behind a hangover, the body’s physiological response to excessive alcohol consumption, let’s talk about that hangover that just won’t seem to quit.
+Now that we’ve discussed the science behind a hangover, let’s talk about a two day hangover.

 What factors contributed to a two day hangover?

 - Hydration - While it is certainly easier said than done, there is truth to the idea that if you break up your alcoholic beverages with glasses of water you can lessen the misery of your hangover.
-As mentioned, dehydration is a big contributing factor to feeling like crud the next day, and even the day after that.
-So, if you’re looking to avoid this, try adding in some of that miraculous H2O to your drink line-up.
+As mentioned above, dehydration is a big contributing factor to hangovers.

-- How frequently you consume alcohol - If you are one who doesn’t typically drink much but you have decided it is bottom’s up for your best friend’s wedding, chances are you are going to feel the effects much more than your spirit-loving spouse.
-Tolerance is a thing, and while alcoholism is real and can be very frightening, your chances of feeling like garbage for days on end are lessened if you frequently indulge.
+- How frequently you consume alcohol - If you don't typically drink much but you have decided it is bottom’s up for your best friend’s wedding, chances are you are going to feel the effects much more than someone who has a higher alcohol tolerance.

 What can you do to cure your two-day hangover?